acampb/blogtest/_posts/2020-10-25-setup-github-verified-commits-for-vscode.md

 ![gpg-cachettl-2](/assets/img/gh-verified/gpg-cachettl-2.png)

+{: .box-note}
-> Note: There is a good bit of guidance that states the `gpg-agent.conf` file needs to be in `%USERPROFILE%\.gnupg`, however this would never work for me.
+NOTE: There is a good bit of guidance that states the `gpg-agent.conf` file needs to be in `%USERPROFILE%\.gnupg`, however this would never work for me.
 If you have trouble getting `gpg-agent.exe` to pick up the configuration changes try changing the file path and restarting the agent again.